microsoft/CCF/doc/developers/logging_cpp.rst

 The return value from ``install`` is a ``Handler&`` object which can be used to alter how the handler is executed.
 For example, the handler for ``LOG_get`` shown above sets a `schema` for the handler, which will be used in calls to the ``/getSchema`` endpoint.
 It also marks the handler as `GET-only`, so the framework will return a ``405 Method Not Allowed`` for any requests which are not HTTP ``GET``.

-To process the raw body directly, a handler should use the general lambda signature which takes a single ``RequestArgs&`` parameter.
+To process the raw body directly, a handler should use the general lambda signature which takes a single ``HandlerArgs&`` parameter.
 Examples of this are also included in the logging sample app.
 For instance the ``log_record_text`` handler takes a raw string as the request body:

 .. literalinclude:: ../../src/apps/logging/logging.cpp
     :language: cpp